WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

   ie: Dism /Image:DriveLetterOfOS /Add-Driver /Driver:PathToDeviceFolder\Pre-OOBE /Recurse
   nointegritychecks and testsigning must be enabled in the OSLoader entry in BCD for the operating system

+### Hapanero

+To install on Hapaneros using Qualcomm's UEFI, refer to https://github.com/WOA-Project/MSM8994-8992-NT-ARM64-Drivers/wiki/Getting-started-on-Hapanero-(Qualcomm-UEFI).
+It is highly recommended to avoid using this on EB2 Hapanero devices, and using Lumia950XlPkg instead.

 ## Cellular disclaimers

 We've also been telling people on engineering devices to make backups, this is especially true here.